 Having Bad Credit Can Increase the Cost of Insurance

-Having bad credit not only penalizes you when applying for a credit card, mobile phone, obtaining a mortgage or getting a great interest rate on a car loan, but having a low credit score also increases your insurance premiums.
+Having bad credit not only makes applying for a credit card difficult, it may also increase your insurance premiums.
 Bad credit shows lenders and insurance companies that you have a habit of defaulting on payments or you have bad spending habits, which puts them at risk.
-Because of this risk you are often penalized by having to pay higher than normal interest rates or you may be denied financing altogether.
+Because of this risk you may be penalized by having to pay higher than normal interest rates or you may be denied financing altogether.
 This is no different when obtaining insurance quotes.
-Automobile insurance, homeowners Insurance, and life Insurance quotes are all affected by bad credit and low credit scores.
+Automobile insurance, homeowners insurance, and life Insurance quotes are all affected by bad credit and low credit scores.

 A bad credit score won't just increase the cost of your car loan, it will probably jack up your car insurance premiums as well.
 More than 90 percent of insurance companies consider credit history as one of the factors when setting car insurance rates.
 Almost all states let insurers do this except for California, Hawaii and Massachusetts, which ban the practice.
 Insurers say there is a connection between credit history and the filing of claims.
 People who pay their bills on time, file fewer and less costly claims than those with a lot of late payments or delinquencies.
 Insurance companies don't consider the same credit score that lenders do, they look at a score designed specifically for them — the Insurance Score.